 Ecological choices are often inherently beautiful, in fact.
 Staying here for a week or two, surrounded by glorious nature, will show you that you don’t have to go without life’s special luxuries, to be environmentally responsible.

-Local records date back to the 11th century but we don’t know exactly when this house was built.
-We do know that, in the 1950s, it was still a working farmhouse.
+Our little village is recorded in the 11th century but we don’t know exactly when this house was built.
+Obviously from the structure it’s old and we do know that, in the 1950s, it was still a working farmhouse.
 The animals lived outside for most of the year and in the winter they were brought indoors.
 The body warmth of the animals below helped to warm the living spaces above.

 So when we first found the house in 2010, we decided to keep the living spaces on the upper floor (better views, better access to the swimming pool) and to place the bedrooms on the lower level (nice and cool in summer).
 The house is on a slope, so both upper and lower floors have direct access to the garden.

 The walls of Villa CP are finished with a natural clay-based plaster substitute.
 Unlike cement plaster, which contains a lot of artificial chemicals, natural clay-based plasters eliminate the need for paint (more chemicals).
 The green-grey colour in the walls of Villa CP is a natural pigment, mixed into the clay plaster before application.

 We were lucky to have a team of great builders, who liked the idea of this product and went on a training course, to learn how to apply it.